fizalihsan/fizalihsan.github.io/source/technology/groovy.md

 # Concurrency

+TODO

 # DSL

+TODO

 ## Questions

-1. What is the difference between a Groovy script and a Groovy class?
+* What is the difference between a Groovy script and a Groovy class?
-* how closure is better than an anonymous inner class?
-* what is a spaceship operator? <=>
-* how to implement dynamic parameters and method?
 * What is relaying and how dynamic typing enables to achieve it?
 * How to write new AST annotations?
 * Spring + Groovy
 * 'Liquid Heart' technique by Dierk Koenig, lead author of Groovy in Action [Manning, 2007]
 * Groovy iteration patterns
 * JMX 2
 * Closure delegation
 * Meta object protocol
+* Expando ??
 * How coercion works

 ```